zzf495/ICSC/README.md

 # Domain Adaptation via Incremental Confidence Samples into Classification

-This repository contains the codes of the [ICSC](http://doi.org/10.1002/int.22629) proposed in the International Journal of Intelligent Systems (IJIS)
+This repository contains the codes of the [ICSC](http://doi.org/10.1002/int.22629) proposed in the International Journal of Intelligent Systems (IJIS).

+Apart from this, I would like to introduce [another repository](https://github.com/zzf495/Re-implementations-of-SDA) that integrates some shallow domain adaptation methods.
+I hope this can help.

 ## Code files (matlab implementation)